 Envisioned in 2014, CoGC functions primarily under the expertise of Drama and Movement Psychotherapist, Ms. Anshuma Kshetrapal.
 Though it is based primarily in Delhi , the endeavour extends itself to groups and individuals all around the world, who are keen to learn, experience and benefit from psychotherapy and Creative Arts therapy.
 The main mission is to emphasise on the inclusivity of the psychotherapy, such that, every individual, irrespective of their access or proficiency in art, can access creative arts therapies and talk psychotherapy.
 This is the essence and spirit with which CoGC functions.
 To know more, please watch the video below and contact us.

-Meet Our Team
+Meet The Team

 She is a Founding Board Member and Vice President of the Indian Association of Dance Movement Therapy as well as the Member-in-Charge of the Ethics Committee.
 Enthusiastic about advocacy and education in the field of mental health, she founded The Color of Grey Cells and co-founded The Arts Therapists Co-Lab.

 In her endeavour to advocate for the creative art therapies in India, Shruti contributes as a Vice President at the Uttar Pradesh Mental Health Council, Women's Indian Chamber of Commerce and Industry.

 Currently, Shruti is working as a theatre teacher with primary school children at a school: 'Dreaming Child' and as a Drama and movement therapist at 'Me In MoveMEnt' and the Color of Grey Cells (CoGC).